vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 **NOTE** If your vSphere environment uses untrusted, self-signed certificates, you can run `vic-machine create` without the `--thumbprint` option by using the `--force` option.
 However, running `vic-machine create` with the `--force` option rather than providing the certificate thumbprint is not recommended, because it permits man-in-the-middle attacks to go undetected.

 To obtain the thumbprint of the vCenter Server or ESXi host certificate, run `vic-machine create` without the specifying the `--thumbprint` or `--force` options.
 The deployment of the VCH fails, but the resulting error message includes the required certificate thumbprint.
 You can copy the thumbprint from the error message and run vic-machine create again, including the `--thumbprint` option.

-If you obtain the thumbprint by other means, use upper-case letters and colon delimitation rather than space delimitation when you specify `--thumbprint`.
+**NOTE**: If you obtain the thumbprint by other means, use upper-case letters and colon delimitation in the thumbprint.
+Do not use space delimitation.

 <pre>--thumbprint <i>certificate_thumbprint</i></pre>